TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 ## Cats Effect 2

 CE2 `IOApp` provides a fixed execution context sized to the number of available cores for us to use for compute-bound work.
+This maintains a global queue of runnables awaiting scheduling.
 Several abstractions are provided to facilitate shifting work to other pools.

 ### Context shift

-`ContextShift` is a pure representation of an execution context and looks a bit like this:
+`ContextShift` is a pure representation of a threadpool and looks a bit like this:

 ```scala
 trait ContextShift[F[_]] {